trustcrypto/documentation-theme-jekyll/pages/mydoc/vitrualmachines.md

 usb.generic.allowHID = "TRUE"
 ```
 - Restart the VM and now you will be able to connect OnlyKey to the VM

+{% include note.html content="MacOS CATALINA (10.15+) requires additional security setting to access USB HID devices in VMware Fusion.
+Click on Apple logo on the top left of the Mac screen -> System Preferences -> Security and Privacy -> Privacy -> Input Monitoring.
+Select the + button and add VMware Fusion." %}

 ### VirtualBox Support